 "I wanted a career where I could positively help people and make a difference in their lives.
 Co-founding The Dietary Edit has enabled me to continue that journey with the added personal touch," Nichola Williams, Registered Dietitian and Co-founder.

 Tig graduated from the University of Nottingham in 2011 with a Master of Nutrition and Dietetic degree; she has a master's in Advanced Dietetic Practice and is registered as a Dietitian with the Health Care Professions Council and a British Dietetic Association member.

 Tig is a highly skilled, experienced and respected health professional having worked across numerous health specialties in the NHS for the last 10 years.
 She is able to care for both paediatric and adult patients.

 Her strong and varied clinical experience, knowledge and skills enables her to connect and empower people to make positive dietary changes to improve their health, well-being and lifestyle.

-She is a passionate leading expert in Burn and wound nutritional management and particularly enjoys supporting survivors to optimise their health and lifestyle to live life as fully as possible post injury.
+She can treat patients with a wide variety of clinical conditions, including; weight management, cancer, heart disease, diabetes and gastroenterology.
+She is a passionate leading expert in burn and wound nutritional management.
+She particularly enjoys supporting survivors to optimise their health and lifestyle to live as fully as possible post-injury.

-Her work has taken her to America and Canada where she experienced private healthcare delivery.
-Additionally, she has worked at local, regional and national levels to inform nutrition services for people with complex wounds, in both public and charity settings.
+Her work has taken her to America and Canada, where she experienced private healthcare delivery.
+Additionally, she has worked at local, regional and national levels to inform nutrition services for people with complex wounds in public and charity settings.